mcdemarco/the-new-kitchen-cookbook/quick-bread/zucchini.md

 When I'm making savory muffins I don't usually use muffin cups; I have a non-stick muffin tin.
 I generally serve them as a vegetable.

-Maxes a baker's dozen, or 30--36 mini-muffins.
+Makes a baker's dozen, or 30--36 mini-muffins.

 ## Ingredients